Skip to main content

 3.2.2.
 In the first semester of the third year, the department will set in motion the review process to appoint an assistant professor to their second three-year term.
 Timing for the review may be impacted in the event of a tenure clock extension.

 3.2.3.
-The Department Chair will request the following information from the assistant professor: (a) updated CV; (b) statements on research, teaching, service, and advising; (c) pdfs of all publications; and (d) pdfs of course syllabi.
+The Department Chair will request the following information from the assistant professor: (a) updated CV; (b) statements on research, teaching/advising, and service; (c) pdfs of all publications; and (d) pdfs of course syllabi.

 • 3.2.3.1.
 Assistant professors with appointments in the Brooks School of Public Policy (BPP) will also submit a statement of contributions to policy, which may include policy-relevant research, BPP-related teaching and service, and policy-relevant outreach and engagement.